web3/web3.js/docs/docs/guides/web3_upgrade_guide/1.x/index.md

 ### Not Available

--   [web3.extend](https://web3js.readthedocs.io/en/v1.7.3/web3.html#extend) function is not available in web3.js 4.x, instead of this for extending web3 functionality more powerful plugin feature is available.
-Follow [Add custom RPC methods guide](/guides/advanced/support_additional_rpc_methods/) for this new feature.
+- The [`web3.extend`](https://web3js.readthedocs.io/en/v1.7.3/web3.html#extend) function is not available in web3.js v4.
+Instead, for extending web3 functionality, a more powerful plugin feature is available.
+Follow the [Add custom RPC methods guide](/guides/advanced/support_additional_rpc_methods/) for this new feature.

 -   [web3.bzz](https://web3js.readthedocs.io/en/v1.7.3/web3-bzz.html) Package for interacting with Swarm is not implemented
 -   [web3.shh](https://web3js.readthedocs.io/en/v1.7.3/web3-shh.html) Package for interacting with Whisper is not implemented